A framework for rank identities -- With a view towards operator algebras: Lattice Theoretic Considerations

 \section{Lattice Theoretic Considerations}

 In this section, we review the basic concepts of lattice theory that are necessary for our discussion.
 For a detailed account, the reader may consult \cite{birkhoff-latt}.
-We derive some properties of modular maps from a lattice to an abelian semigroup which serves to provide an economical and insightful language to express our results in \S \ref{sec:L_bezout} in the context of the divisibility lattice associated with a B\'e{}zout domain.
+We derive some properties of modular maps from a lattice to an abelian semigroup which serves to provide an economical and insightful language to express our results in \S \ref{sec:L_bezout} in the context of the divisibility lattice associated with an elementary divisor domain.